segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 Data in your warehouse is formatted into **schemas**, which involve a detailed description of database elements (tables, views, indexes, synonyms, etc.) and the relationships that exist between elements.
-Segment's schemas use the following template: <br/>`<source>.<collection>.<property>`, for example, `segment_engineering.tracks.user_id`, where source refers to the source or project name (segment_engineering), collection refers to the event (tracks), and the property refers to the data being collected (user_id).
-Note that it is not possible to have different sources feed data into the same schema in your warehouse.
-In fact, you will not have an option to use a schema name that is already associated with another source while setting up a new one.
+Segment's schemas use the following template: <br/>`<source>.<collection>.<property>`, for example, `segment_engineering.tracks.user_id`, where source refers to the source or project name (segment_engineering), collection refers to the event (tracks), and the property refers to the data being collected (user_id). **Note:** It is not possible to have different sources feed data into the same schema in your warehouse.
+While setting up a new schema, you cannot use a duplicate schema name.

 Schema data for Segment warehouses is represented in snake case.